TriHuynh00/github-demo/README.md

 # Note:

-In reality, we try to avoid directly the feature branch into main/master branch, we need to create a pull request for code review.
+In reality, we try to avoid merge directly the feature branch into main/master branch, we need to create a pull request for code review.
 This process will allow team members to review the code quality, potential bugs, coding style, code format etc.

 Read more: https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews